 - 2012.
 Applications for judging status must be properly completed and received by PHBA.
 If the following have not been fulfilled, Judges Committee review of the application may be delayed to a later meeting: - A. Current member of PHBA; - B. All required references have responded; - C. Applicant's name appear in at least one issue of the Palomino Horse Magazine and/or PHBA website in order to solicit comments from the membership; - D. Judges application fee.
 This fee is not refundable. - E. Photograph of applicant; - F. Photocopy of birth certificate or driver's license to verify the applicant is twenty-five (25) years at the time they attend the judge's applicant seminar; - G. Rulebook test completed; - H. Applicants must be at least twenty-five (25) years of age - 2013.
 The PHBA Judges Committee will solicit references.
 Reference letters will be returned directly to PHBA. - 2014.
-The Judges Committee shall annually select applicants to be invited to a judge evaluation clinic. - 2015.
+The Judges Committee shall annually select applicants to be invited to a judge evaluation clinic. - A. Any AQHA, APHA or ApHC judge may apply for a PHBA judges card as outlined in the Rulebook.
+They will be required to take a closed rulebook test on PHBA rules with passing score of 80% on 50 questions and participate in an oral interview; however they will not be required to attend PHBA applicant school. - 2015.
 New judge applicants must attend a PHBA clinic, take a closed rulebook test on PHBA rules with a passing score of 80% on 50 questions, participate in an oral interview and attend video testing of certain classes. - A. If applicant fails to pass the written rulebook test they will be notified at time of testing. - 2016.
 An applicant that does not receive PHBA judging status as a result of his/her application, may reapply after a minimum of two (2) years has elapsed.